abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

 This document provides solutions to common issues encountered during development.

 ---

+## 1. "Could not refresh access token" / "Getting metadata from plugin failed" (Local Development / Seeding)

+**Error Message:** `Seeding Failed - UNKNOWN: Getting metadata from plugin failed with error: Could not refresh access token: Request failed with status code 500` or a similar authentication error when running the seeder.

+**Cause:**
+This is the most common issue for local development.
+It means your local machine is not authenticated with Google Cloud, so the server-side Firebase Admin SDK cannot access your project's database.

+**Solution:**

+You must authenticate your local development environment using the Google Cloud CLI.
+This is a **one-time setup**.

+1.  **Install the gcloud CLI**: If you don't already have it, [follow the official installation instructions](https://cloud.google.com/sdk/docs/install).
+2.  **Run the Login Command**: Open your terminal and run the following command.
+It will open a browser window for you to log in with your Google account.
+    ```bash
+    gcloud auth application-default login
+    ```
+3. After successful login, a credential file is stored on your local machine.
+The application will automatically use this file to authenticate with Google Cloud services.
+4.  **Retry Seeding**: Go back to the `/admin/seed` page and try the "Seed Initial Data" action again.
+It should now succeed.

+---

-## 1. "API key not valid" for Gemini / Google AI
+## 2. "API key not valid" for Gemini / Google AI

 **Error Message:** `[400 Bad Request] API key not valid.
 Please pass a valid API key.` or a similar message indicating an authentication failure.

 **Cause:**
-This is the most common issue.
-It means the application is trying to use a generative AI feature (like scanning a receipt or generating text), but it cannot authenticate with the Google AI service.
+This means the application is trying to use a generative AI feature (like scanning a receipt or generating text), but it cannot authenticate with the Google AI service.
 The `GEMINI_API_KEY` is either missing, incorrect, or not properly configured for your project.

 **Solution:**

 You must obtain a free API key from Google AI Studio and add it as a secret to your Firebase project.

-**Step 1: Get Your API Key**
+**Step 1: Get Your API key**

 1. Go to **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
 2. If you are not already logged in, sign in with your Google account.